“Come now, let us reason together,” says the LORD. “Though your sins are like scarlet,…

 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain. -1 Corinthians 15:58

 People and civilizations will eventually crumble to the ground.
 No one doubts this.
 We have literally thousands of years of history to prove this point.
 But our royalty means that our future lies with the eternal, indestructible Kingdom of God.
-So, in any final sense, it doesn’t matter how kingdoms rise and fall, or what movements come and go, or even what happens to us personally along the way.
+So, in any final sense, it doesn’t matter how kingdoms rise and fall, or what political movements come and go, or even what happens to us personally along the way.
 Our value, meaning, and security are tied directly into the unchangeable plan of God and his boundless mercy and grace toward us.
-Praise God for his wondrous love for us.
+So Jesus commands us,